Employee of the Month Nomination Form (UK)

 What to Include in Your Employee of the Month Nomination Form (UK)

-A well-designed UK Employee of the Month Nomination Form should include several key elements to ensure that nominations are fair, evidence-based, and useful to the selection panel.
+A well-designed UK Employee of the Month Nomination Form should include several key elements to confirm that nominations are fair, evidence-based, and useful to the selection panel.

 The nominator information section captures the name and role of the person submitting the nomination.
 Knowing who submitted the nomination enables the HR team to follow up if clarification is needed and to assess any potential bias or conflict of interest — for example, where a manager is nominating their own direct report in circumstances that might advantage them.